Leafwing-Studios/fop-rules/docs/rules/combat/conditions.md

 ## Taunted

-You cannot make attacks unless they target the creature who taunted you.
+You have disadvantage on attacks that do not target the creature who applied this condition to you.
 You must take attacks of opportunities against that creature if able.
-If a different source applies taunted to you, the source of your ire changes.
+If a different source applies taunted to you, the object of your ire changes to the most recent source.

 ## Withered